slimdevops/slim-containers/examples/r-shiny/README.md

   ```
   Refreshing localhost:7123 reveals an identical web page to our previous, looks like everything is intact!
 ### Is the container smaller and more secure?
-  Not only have we reduced build times by slimming the container size by 5.7x, we have also significantly reduced attack surface!
-Our vulnerability scan using [Grype](https://github.com/anchore/grype) reveals we no longer have any critical issues!
+  Not only have we reduced build times by slimming the container size by 5.7x, we have also significantly reduced attack surface; our vulnerability scan using [Grype](https://github.com/anchore/grype) reveals we no longer have any critical issues!